slact/nchan/README.md

 ### Memory Storage

 This default storage method uses a segment of shared memory to store messages and channel data.
 Large messages as determined by Nginx's caching layer are stored on-disk.
-The size of the memory segment is configured with `nchan_max_reserved_memory`.
+The size of the memory segment is configured with `nchan_shared_memory_size`.
 Data stored here is not persistent, and is lost if Nginx is restarted or reloaded.

 <!-- tag:memstore -->